KilianB/JImageHash/README.md

 ## Maven

-The project is hosted on maven central<b> Please be aware that migrating from one major version to another usually invalidates created hashes in order to retain validity when persistently storing the hashes.</b>
+The project is hosted on maven central. __Please be aware that migrating from one major version to another usually invalidates created hashes in order to retain validity when persistently storing the hashes.__

 ````XML
 <dependency>